rubrikinc/rubrik-powershell-sdk/docs/powershell/enums/TprRule.md

 - REPLACE_CLUSTER_NODE - The TPR rule is for replacing a cluster node.
 - TRIGGER_RCV_CUSTOM_FAIL_OVER - The TPR rule for triggering custom failover on the RCV location.
 - EDIT_TPR_CONFIG - The TPR rule for editing any QAuth configuration.
+- RESET_USER_PASSKEYS - Quorum authorization is required for resetting passkeys for a QAuth user.